pixa-pics/lacertadb/README.md

 (async function runExample() {
     // Initialize the database
     const db = new Database("interview");

+    // Database instance have a quick store
+    // You can use it before initiating the db const docSetting = { _id: "settings", data: {theme: "light", locales: "fr-CH"}, _compressed: false, _permanent: true };
+    await db.quickStore.setDocument(docSetting);
+    const docBack = await db.quickStore.getDocument("settings");
+    // You can list the documents inside your quickstore
+    // 5MB is the limit for localstorage IN TOTAL const docIds = db.quickStore.getAllKeys();
+    console.log(docBack, docIds)

     await db.init();

     // Create or get a collection